-Kacey Musgraves’ climb to mainstream acceptance got a huge boost by the Oct.
-21, 2013 release date of “Follow Your Arrow.”
-It’s the third single off her big-label debut with Mercury Records, Same Trailer Different Park, and it remains a career touchstone.
-This continued success comes with potentially divisive lyrical talking points that normally don’t come up in country songs.
+Kacey Musgraves' climb to mainstream acceptance got a huge boost by the Oct.
+21, 2013 release date of "Follow Your Arrow."
+It's the third single off her big-label debut with Mercury Records, Same Trailer Different Park, and it remains a career touchstone.
+This continued success comes with potentially divisive lyrical talking points that generally don't come up in country songs.

 Inspired by a poem she wrote for a friend taking an overseas trip, Musgraves co-wrote the song with openly gay writers Brandy Clark and Shane McAnally.
 It's about self-acceptance, imploring listeners to not worry too much about whether others judge their life choices.
 In a just world, all three songwriters' existing reputations for penning Miranda Lambert's "Mama's Broken Heart" together would grow from "Follow Your Arrow."
 That is if a few controversial lines didn't scare off too many potential fans.

 Despite a lack of country radio airplay and an ample amount of controversial lyrics, the song cracked the Billboard Hot Country Songs top 10 in the United States and the top 50 in Canada.
 It helped introduce its singer to the country music awards show and international touring circuits.
 Success lasted beyond the typical promotion cycle, as the song has been certified a gold single by the RIAA and remains a talking point regarding country music's current role in political discourse.

-Since its release, much of the attention gained by “Follow Your Arrow” points to the lyrics that reference same-sex relationships and marijuana use.
+Since its release, much of the attention gained by "Follow Your Arrow" points to the lyrics that reference same-sex relationships and marijuana use.
 Both are hot-button issues in America that many might assume would be instant turn-offs for the average country music fan.
-The song’s sustained popularity opens up dialogue about whether or not presumably conservative listeners really do see either issue as a no-go.
+The song's sustained popularity opens up a dialogue about whether or not presumably conservative listeners do see either issue as a no-go.